- Overview

 Ask your client to add your developer account

-Have your client add your developer account — the one you used to create your OAuth client ID — to their employer account as a secondary user.
+Ask your client to add your developer account as a secondary user on their employer account.
 They can do this from their Indeed Account page.

 -